sm7-chess/documentation/products/personal-project/sprint 1/analysis.md

 ## Potential Technologies

 - Wifi/Bluetooth for finding nearby players (to play a game or befriend in the application)
-- Detecting shake for resetting the chess board after a game (or with dialog during one)
+- Detecting shake for resetting the chess board after a game (or with dialog during one to cancel a match)
 - Use Camera to detect physical chess board

+## Potentional Feature Concepts

+### Template

+Viability: Low/Medium/High
+Effort: Low/Medium/High
+Engaging: Low/Medium/High
+Concept:

+### 1 Local finding of other players

+#### Bluetooth

+Viability: High
+Effort: Low
+Engaging: Medium
+Concept:
+Allow people to find each other by broadcasting the phone as a Bluetooth beacon, which can make it possible to transfer small amounts of data.

+#### Wi-Fi Direct

+Viability: Low
+Effort: High
+Engaging: High
+Concept:
+Allow people to find each other by using Wi-Fi Direct, which can make it possible to transfer larger amounts of data.
+This implementation has some problems since Apple and Android are not compatible with each other this way.
+(Apple doesn't actually use Wi-Fi Direct)

+#### NFC

+Viability: Low
+Effort: Medium
+Engaging: Low
+Concept:
+Allow people to touch their phones together to exchange data for the app.
+This would require both people to have the app open and choose to share their contacts/start a game.

+### Reset gameboard by shaking device

+### Scan physical chess boards with a camera